Iceland is an island of dramatic landscapes, where hot springs bubble from the earth and volcanoes erupt.

 The Alþing general assembly convened here from 930AD right up until 1798, and it witnessed many major events in Icelandic history.

-The beautiful Öxarárfoss waterfall and Drekkingarhylur pool are nearby — it now seems macabre that women found guilty of adultery or infanticide were drowned here.
+The beautiful Öxarárfoss waterfall and Drekkingarhylur pool are nearby.
+Steve took a tour of this particular place recently, and enjoyed the amazing views of the waterfall! — it now seems macabre that women found guilty of adultery or infanticide were drowned here.

 And men accused of witchcraft were burnt at the stake at Brennugjá, the Burning Chasm!